WildGums/WildGums.OpenSource/src/orc.dynamicobjects/introduction.md

 In .NET, it is possible to create fully dynamic objects.
 This makes it possible to create types of which the members are not yet known at compile time.

+@alert info
-> For more information about dynamic programming, see [MSDN](http://msdn.microsoft.com/en-us/vstudio/ff800651.aspx).
+For more information about dynamic programming, see [MSDN](http://msdn.microsoft.com/en-us/vstudio/ff800651.aspx).
+@end

 ## Creating dynamic objects